neuralsrg/MLOps/README.md

 Nevertheless, several studies [2, 3] argue that the loss used in the original SasRec is suboptimal for retrieval.
 Replacing it with a softmax loss substantially improves SasRec’s performance.

 However, at web scale the softmax loss is computationally infeasible: the denominator must sum over an excessively large set of negatives.
 In practice, this is addressed via sampled softmax, where negatives are drawn into the denominator in-batch.
 This induces a popularity bias: popular items appear more frequently in the denominator and are therefore over-penalized.
-To debias this effect, the log‑q correction [4] has been proposed, which applies importance sampling when drawing negatives.
+To debias this effect, the logQ correction [4] has been proposed, which applies importance sampling when drawing negatives.

-We identify an inaccuracy in the derivation of the conventional log‑q correction and propose a modified version [5].
+We identify an inaccuracy in the derivation of the conventional logQ correction and propose a modified version [5].

 ## Data